 Ara is a Journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

-A Look Back at the Album Suicidal for Life by American Crossover Thrash Metal Band Suicidal Tendencies
+A Look Back at Suicidal for Life by Suicidal Tendencies

 There are calendar years that are or should be considered the best for musicians and/or singers, and 1994 was the best year for American crossover thrash band Suicidal Tendencies—and for the band's vocalist, Mike Muir.

 The band's album that year was called Suicidal for Life.
 The album’s title is way over the top and there is too much profanity in the album’s lyrical content, which will take the album’s score down considerably.
 1994 was the best year for Mike Muir as well because this is the year that his voice may have been at his best range.
-In terms of the history of heavy metal in the United States, Mike Muir isn’t just your average standard metal vocalist: He can use his voice to do a good low voice or he can sing the hardcore style as well.
+In terms of the history of heavy metal in the United States, Mike Muir isn’t just your average standard metal vocalist.
+He could use his voice to do a good low voice and he could sing the hardcore style as well.

 This studio album by this band has one of the most controversial titles in the history of crossover metal, but as for the songs?
 They are still good.
-As of 2021, we take a look at not just the vocal style of Mike Muir but also we analyze this band’s 1994 studio album, which is probably the band’s strongest studio album of the 1990s.
+In this article, we'll take a look at the vocal style of Mike Muir and analyze this band’s 1994 studio album, which is probably the band’s strongest studio album of the 1990s.

 The album lyrically is a rebellion against established social norms and the status quo.
 Sometimes it gets to the point that we cannot take anymore nonsense from anyone.